Top

 Photo by Clay Banks

-What size leisure battery do you need for your campervan?
+What size of leisure battery do you need for your campervan?

 Now that you have a good grasp of your power needs, it’s time to talk battery capacity.
 Battery capacity, measured in ampere-hours (Ah), represents how much energy a battery can store and determines how long your batteries can power your devices before needing a recharge.

-Tip: Add a buffer when calculating battery capacity.
-Aim for a capacity that is higher than your estimated daily consumption to handle unexpected power spikes and extend the battery’s lifespan.
+4. Add a buffer: Aim for a capacity that is higher than your estimated daily consumption to handle unexpected power spikes and extend the battery’s lifespan.

-What kind of battery do you need for your campervan conversion
+What kind of battery do you need for a campervan conversion?

 When it comes to powering your dream van conversion, choosing the right battery is a crucial decision.
 The battery you select will determine how efficiently you can run your appliances, gadgets, and lights while living life on the road.
 In this section, we’ll explore the different types of batteries commonly used in van conversions, each with its own set of advantages and considerations.